dansteingart/without_the_hot_air/pages_md/SEwtHA_42.md

 Of these large, area-rich countries, some that are close to Britain, and with whom Britain might therefore wish to be friendly, are Kazakhstan, Libya, Saudi Arabia, Algeria, and Sudan.

 <img src="figure313.png" width="415" height="353" />
-<span class="figurenumber">Figure J.1.</span> Populations and areas of countries and regions of the world.
+<div class='caption'><span class="figurenumber">Figure J.1.</span> Populations and areas of countries and regions of the world.
 Both scales are logarithmic.
 Each sloping line identifies a population density; countries with highest population density are towards the lower right, and lower population densities are towards the upper left.
-These data are provided in tabular form on p341.
+These data are provided in tabular form on p341.</div>

 <img src="figure314.png" width="461" height="343" />
 | Region        | Population    | Land area